 - Music Storage: Up to 32GB

-The Best Garmin Smartwatch
+The Best Garmin for Multisport Enthusiasts

 Garmin Fenix 8

-- Price: $999.99
+- Price: $999.99 (often discounted to $749.99)

 - Display Options: MIP and OLED

-The Best Garmin on a Budget
+The Best Garmin for Budget-Conscious Users

 Garmin Vivomove Sport